 The finding that library use and enrichment participation were only associated with significant findings before propensity score matching may suggest that selection differences were controlled through propensity score matching.
 The magnitude of the effect sizes yielded by summer enrichment activity participation is noteworthy.
 A review of out-of-school programs indicated that program effect sizes are strongly related to high levels of program implementation and consistency of implementation (Durlak & DuPre, 2008).
 Specifically, programs that were consistently implemented have yielded effect sizes as high as .50.
-Because the current study analyzed activity dichotomously, as either at or above previously determined "effect sizes would be similar to effect sizes for "high levels of implementation."
+Because the current study analyzed activity dichotomously, as either at or above previously determined "effective" levels of activity involvement (based on past literature) it makes sense that effect sizes would be similar to effect sizes for "high levels of implementation."
 The fact that these activities are not significant in the propensity score matching analyses suggest that these classes may be enrolled in by families with other advantages and so selection bias needs to be carefully considered when estimating the impact of these programs.